Vaccines alliance nears deal on cervical cancer shots

 This would increase to more than 20 million in nearly 30 countries by the end of the decade, it added.

-GAVI, which is backed by the Bill & Melinda Gates Foundation, the World Health Organization (WHO), the World Bank, UNICEF, donor governments and others, funds bulk-buy vaccination programs for poorer nations that can't afford shots at developed-economy prices.
+GAVI, which is backed by the Bill & Melinda Gates Foundation, the World Health Organisation (WHO), the World Bank, UNICEF, donor governments and others, funds bulk-buy vaccination programmes for poorer nations that can't afford shots at developed-economy prices.

-Since it was set up in 2000, the group has financed the immunization of more than 326 million children and says it has prevented more than 5.5 million premature deaths.
+Since it was set up in 2000, the group has financed the immunisation of more than 326 million children and says it has prevented more than 5.5 million premature deaths.

 "The HPV vaccine...is critical to women and girls in poorer countries because they usually do not have access to screening to detect cervical cancer and treatment available in richer nations," GAVI's chief executive Seth Berkley said in the statement.
 "We are aiming to correct this inequity."